 E-safety is a very important issue, with most of us having access to electronic devices and the internet.
-We must always make sure that we behave safely and knowledgeably when we access the internet from these devices.
+It is important that we empower children to behave safely and knowledgeably when we access the internet from these devices.

-We educate the children about e-safety in assemblies and lessons.
-Key messages about e-safety are regularly delivered when the children are accessing the ipads.
+Key messages about e-safety are regularly delivered when the children are accessing technology in school.
 We also have posters around school reminding us of how we can stay safe when using technologies both at school and in the home.
-Furthermore, we sing our whole school e-safety song to remember how to keep us safe online.
+Furthermore, we sing our whole school e-safety song to help us to remember how to keep safe online.

 If you would like any support or advice on setting up parental control on your devices, the NSPCC and o2 have teamed up to support parents with this.
-You can either pop into an o2 store (you do not need to be an o2 customer) or visit http://www.o2.co.uk/help/nspcc
+Please visit http://www.o2.co.uk/help/nspcc

 Channel 4 News reported on children as young as nine being groomed and bombarded with sexually explicated messages on the popular social media app Musical.ly.